ChidiRnweke/AIsapp/README.md

 ### Usage:

-On accessing the application, `main.js` listens for route changes and loads the relevant views:
+On accessing the application, `main.ts` listens for route changes and loads the relevant views:

 - **`/` or `''`**: Loads the home page.
 - **`/register`**: Takes the user to the registration page.